 What to Buy?
 How/Where to buy it?

 We recommend “court shoes” for beginners, for lateral stability, traction on gym floor, and lightweight for jumping.
 Of course “volleyball” shoes are the best, but no need to invest in volleyball shoes right away if you’re just getting started.
 The most noticeable difference will be grip (not slipping) on the gym floor.
 Volleyball and indoor court shoes are designed with a gummy/gel bottom to reduce slippage on indoor floors, unlike other shoes that are just fine for outdoor surfaces.
 Once you know your daughter really likes volleyball, you should consider volleyball shoes.
-No matter what, please try to avoid sending your daughter to practice in non-athletic shoes such as slip-ons or Vans.
+No matter what, please try to avoid sending your daughter to practice in non-athletic shoes such as Vans, Toms or slip-ons.
 Even Converse shoes do not offer much support and are often slippery on the gym floor.

 All younger volleyball players should wear kneepads for protection.
 They are not required, but the players will be expected (and taught) to hit the floor to go for a ball.
 Kneepads give the players a sense of security in knowing it will not hurt.
 However, players should not directly land on their knees, as the direct impact can injure their joints, even with kneepads.
 Kneepads can easily be found for $15-20 at Target, WalMart, any sporting goods store, or one of the volleyball links below (best selection).